department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 -	Been given a disability rating (measuring how severe your disability is) of 10% or more, **and**
 -	Not been caused by anything except your service in Southwest Asia or Afghanistan

-You also must've been discharged under conditions other than dishonorable to qualify for benefits.
+You also must have been discharged under conditions other than dishonorable to qualify for benefits.

 ##### If you served in Afghanistan: